Harvest Academy proudly utilizes the Bob Jones and A Beka Curriculum.

 1) EVANGELISTIC MINISTRY & OUTREACH

 When children have solid Christian values they feel loved, accepted and secure.
 When these values are in place, they make responsible choices and feel approved by their family, friends, and community.
 As they mature into adulthood, strong values encourage children to choose right from wrong as it applies to God’s word.
 When they realize that the principles and promises of God are true, it is then that they are able to share the “Good News” with those they meet.
 We call that Evangelism!
-As the Word of God is taught daily at Faith Academy, each child becomes equipped to live a victorious life, prepared to be an example to all they encounter.
+As the Word of God is taught daily at Harvest Academy, each child becomes equipped to live a victorious life, prepared to be an example to all they encounter.
 The “Right Choice Club”, “Chosen” and The Junior Pearl Society encourage boys and girls to make godly decisions, establish personal convictions and to have compassion for others.
 Quarterly outreaches provide avenues for students to demonstrate God’s love.

 2) LEADERSHIP DEVELOPMENT